Help » Default Entityclass Attributes

 • Name - This is a descriptive name of an entity.
 A name does not have to be unique.
 A name can contain a..Z A..Z spaces dashes.
 A name cannot contain commas, semicolons, quotes, or double quotes.

-If the name matches with other names for other entities in this cabinet, a list box is generated showing these names.
+If the name matches that of other entities in this cabinet, a list box is generated displaying these names.
 This helps you to use unique names as much as possible.
 Note: It is a good practice to have naming conventions.

 If you want a cabinet to enforce unique names, set that in the settings.